bryanwongyk/bryanwongyk.com/src/content/blog/2021/AWS-Lambda-High-Level-Overview/index.md

 **Your Own Server in the Cloud (e.g. AWS EC2)**

 -   Pay per period of time as it runs continuously
+-   Suitable for high-performance or frequently running applications
 -   Need to manually configure and manage infrastructure
--   Suitable for high-performance or frequently running applications

 ## Got something wrong?

 This is part of my initiative to learn in public where I post tidbits whenever I feel like it for my own growth, and to potentially even help someone.

-If you see anything wrong, please let me know.
+If you see anything wrong, connect with me on Twitter or LinkedIn and please let me know.
 Cheers!